samyak45/my-old-website/_posts/2016-09-16-revolutioaries-vs-rebels.md

 Whether you are someone aspiring to bring a change or someone following others trying to or just a silent spectator, understanding the rebell mindset and the revolutionary mindset can help in making better decisions and getting better outcomes.

+#Target of Attack

+As mentioned towards the end of Part-1, the core difference between a rebel and a revolutionary lies in the fact that while a rebel stands against something (e.g. colonisation, apartheid, poverty, etc), a revolutionary stands for something (e.g. people's rights, equality, better livelihood).

+However, as any <adj> movement progresses forward, these distinctions in <viewpoint/outlook> blur in since, advocating for new systems often requires demolishing the old way of doing things and engaging in acts of creative destruction.

+#Different Approaches

+The demarcation between rebels and revolutionaries lies in how they approach the different element of change and their motivations.

 #Earning Status vs Disregarding Status Quo

 When was the last time you entered a new society/ a new class/ a new organization and started suggesting in your initial days on how things can be done differently?
 What was the reaction of those around you?
 And if you managed to not give up on your idea and persevered there long enough, how were your suggestions then received?